hroncok/utvsapi-sandman/README.md

     database = dbname
     password = insecurepassword

+This has been developed and run on Python 3 only, legacy Python might not work.

 Install `sandman2` and `mysqlclient` (you'll need mysql devel package for that).
 You might do it with virtualenv:

     pyvenv venv